 Fearing chaos, Fatteh Jung Shah, Abhiman Singh Basnyat and Dalbhanjan Pande tried to calm the queen and to convince her to initiate investigation first and act rationally.
 Unsatisfied with the answer when the queen turned away, the prime minister, Abhiman Singh and Dalbhanjan rushed up the stair towards the balcony to meet the queen and then begins fireworks, all three are shot dead along with many others later.

 The queen had already issued orders to Jang Bahadur to call an emergency meeting of all courtiers and especially Pandes who she suspected for Gagan’s ill fate.
 In the ensuing chaos, all prominent Pandes along with their supporters and few Basnyats were wiped off.
-Families of the massacred would lose all their wealth and many would be exiled.
+Families of the massacred would lose all their wealth, and many would be exiled.
 In total nearly 40 of high personalities and nearly hundreds of their followers and soldiers would be executed.

 While the Pandes were dealt with, another power opposing group to Jung Bahadur were Basnyats.
 By then it was apparent to at least a few that it was Jung Bahadur behind it all.
-Even his uncle Mathbar Singh Thapa made public statements accusing Jung Bahadur of killing Gagan Singh and other who followed.
+Even his uncle Mathbar Singh Thapa made public statements accusing Jung Bahadur of killing Gagan Singh and others who followed.
 Thanks to this, Mathbar himself would be shot by Jung Bahadur himself, which he later admitted to doing.

-The Queen who gets snubbed by Jung bahadur after Kot Parva and his rise in power soon realised her mistake.
+The Queen who gets snubbed by Jung Bahadur after Kot Parva and his rise in power soon realized her mistake.
 Anyone remember Cercei promoting the High Sparrow only to be betrayed later?
 She teamed up with Bajir Singh, son of Gagan Singh and remaining Basnyats.
 An ambush was set up at the Royal garden of Bhandarkhal.
-A prominent personality of this conspiracy, which also came to be known Basnyat Conspiracy due to high number of participants from Basnyat clan in the plot, Bijayraj Pandit disclosed all the details to Jung Bahadur who then accepted the invitation but attended with a large entourage of soldiers who finished off the Basnyats.
+A prominent personality of this conspiracy, which also came to be known Basnyat Conspiracy due to the high number of participants from Basnyat clan in the plot, Bijayraj Pandit disclosed all the details to Jung Bahadur who then accepted the invitation but attended with a large entourage of soldiers who finished off the Basnyats.
 Like Pandes they never really recovered to the same level of power and influence.